captn3m0/captn3m0.github.com/_posts/2020-11-29-fantastic-beasts-graffiti.md

 All of these changes are meant to fix the inconsistencies in the book with the canon, however that also makes the book much less charming.
 I got myself a copy of the [Hogwarts Library boxset][boxset] a few years ago, which includes the newer edition of the book (Bloomsbury) - that means no witty comments from Ron.

 Since it didn't have the hand-lettering, I took it upon myself to fix that mistake.
-Thankfully, a list of [all the comments in 2001 edition](https://harrypotter.fandom.com/wiki/Fantastic_Beasts_and_Where_to_Find_Them_(companion_book)#Comments_in_the_2001_edition) are available [on the internet](https://imgur.com/a/C2a1g).
+Thankfully, lists of [all the comments in 2001 edition](https://harrypotter.fandom.com/wiki/Fantastic_Beasts_and_Where_to_Find_Them_(companion_book)#Comments_in_the_2001_edition) are available [on the internet](https://imgur.com/a/C2a1g).
 The trickiest part was the "this book belongs to" page, which is missing from the newer edition.
 I ended up creating a faux-library card for that instead.

 Here is what it looks like: